LLNL/sundials/doc/shared/sunadaptcontroller/SUNAdaptController_Soderlind.rst

 ``sunadaptcontroller/sunadaptcontroller_soderlind.h``.

-We note that through appropriate selection of the parameters :math:`k_1 - k_5`, this controller may replicate the behavior of each of the PID, PI and I SUNController implementations.
+We note that through appropriate selection of the parameters :math:`k_1 - k_5`, this controller may create a wide range of proposed temporal adaptivity controllers, including the PID, PI and I controllers.
+As a convenience, utility routines to create these controllers and set their parameters (as special cases of the SUNAdaptController_Soderlind) are provided.

 The SUNAdaptController_Soderlind class provides implementations of all operations relevant to a `SUN_ADAPTCONTROLLER_H` controller listed in